Jelly Roll (singer): Music

 Jelly Roll made his Grand Ole Opry debut on November 9, 2021.
 On July 7, 2022, he was invited by fellow country singer Craig Morgan to join him on stage at the Opry to perform "Almost Home".
 On May 9, 2022, Jelly Roll scored his first number one on rock radio with the track "Dead Man Walking".
 In January 2023, Jelly Roll scored his first number-one song on country radio with his debut country single "Son of a Sinner", written by himself, Ernest, and David Ray Stevens.
 The track was the second single from his eighth studio album, Ballads of the Broken, and also peaked at number 8 on the Billboard Hot Rock & Alternative Songs chart.
-In February 2023, he made history with a record-breaking 25th week at number 1 on Billboards Emerging Artists chart.
+In February 2023, he made history with a record-breaking 25th week at number one on Billboards Emerging Artists chart.
 Jelly Roll sold out Nashville's Bridgestone Arena on December 9, 2022, to 15,000 fans and was joined by Chris Young, Sam Hunt, Riley Green, Shinedown, Ernest, Struggle Jennings, Tech N9ne, and Krizz Kaliko.
 In the summer of 2023, he completed a 44-city 'Backroad Baptism Tour'.
 At the 2023 CMT Music Awards, Jelly Roll won for Male Video of the Year, Male Breakthrough Video of the Year, and Digital-First Performance of the Year, all for the song "Son of a Sinner".
 Jelly Roll released his ninth studio album, Whitsitt Chapel, featuring the single "Need a Favor" on June 2, 2023.
 In November 2023, Jelly Roll won the award for New Artist of the Year at the 57th Annual Country Music Association Awards.
-In January 2024, Jelly Roll testified before the U.S. Congress, in support of anti-fentanyl legislation.
-Explaining his perspective as a former distributor of illegal drugs, Jelly Roll stated before the U.S. Senate Banking, Housing, and Urban Affairs Committee, “I was a part of the problem.
+In January 2024, Jelly Roll testified before the U.S. Congress in support of anti-fentanyl legislation.
+Explaining his perspective as a former distributor of illegal drugs, Jelly Roll stated before the U.S. Senate Banking, Housing, and Urban Affairs Committee, "I was a part of the problem.
 I am here now, standing as a man that wants to be a part of the solution".

 In April 2024, Jelly Roll was sued by Pennsylvania-based wedding band Jellyroll for trademark infringement.
 The case was later settled out of court.
 In June 2024, he appeared in the country music documentary Rebel Country.
 The film opens with a reenactment of his arrest in Tennessee.
 In July 2024, Jelly Roll was featured on Eminem's twelfth album, The Death of Slim Shady (Coup de Grâce), on the track "Somebody Save Me", which sampled his song "Save Me".
-He appeared in its music video released the following month.
+He appeared in the music video released the following month.
 On July 8, Jelly Roll made his first international appearance at the Meridian Centre in St. Catharines, Ontario.
 On August 23, 2024, Jelly Roll announced his tenth studio album, Beautifully Broken.
 It was released on October 11, 2024.